kbrsh/blog/src/posts/inside-wade.md

 Wade processes all documents and queries.
 This works by moving each item through a separate processing function.
 These do the following operations:

 * Make everything lowercase.
   This helps with searching.
-All queries and data are made lowercase, resulting in the search not being case-sensitive.
+All queries and data are made lowercase, resulting in the search being case-insensitive.
 * Remove punctuation.
   Punctuation is usually irrelevant to the search query and does not need to be searched for.
 * Remove stop words.